dannybeckett/SO-ChatBot/README.md

 - Aerodrome data - airnav or worldaerodata.com
 - [Weather frequencies & phone numbers](https://www.faa.gov/air_traffic/weather/asos/)

-So far, using a 3-letter IATA or 4-letter ICAO airport code, you can try:
+So far, using 3-letter IATA or 4-letter ICAO airport codes, you can try:

 - `!!weather KJFK` to get English weather info for New York JFK airport
 - `!!metar LPL` to get raw METAR data for Liverpool John Lennon airport
 - `!!taf AMS` to get raw TAF data for Amsterdam Schiphol airport
+- `!!distance LHR FRA` to get approximate distances & flying times between London Heathrow and Frankfurt

 You can also try: